ESMValGroup/ESMValTool_Tutorial/_episodes/02-installation.md

 - "Install ESMValTool"
 - "Demonstrate that the installation was successful"
 keypoints:
-- "All the required packages can be installed using conda."
+- "All the required packages can be installed using mamba."
 - "You can find more information about installation in the [documentation](https://docs.esmvaltool.org/en/latest/quickstart/installation.html)."
 ---